 What does this measure?

-Average housing value, monthly owner cost, or rent by ZIP code.
+Median housing Sales Price, value With a Mortgage, and Rent by ZIP code.
 As well as homeownership or vacancy rates, and the total units count for single family detached units, owner-occupied units, or renter-occupied units by ZIP code.

 Why is this important?

 The single largest segment of consumer spending in Erie County is housing cost.
 This data arms prospective home owners or renters with the average cost associated with the monthly payment.